Troemner Farm Ecology

 The beautiful thing about compost is that nothing works alone.
 Community members collect scraps.
 Chickens aerate the pile.
 Worms transform the material.
 Finished compost feeds the soil.
 The soil supports plants.
 Plants feed pollinators, birds, and wildlife.

-Community compost program members, and the general public, are welcome to walk Troemner Trail a 0.6 mile nature trail that winds through the forest once it opens in late June!
+Community compost program members, and the general public, are welcome to walk Troemner Trail a 0.6 mile nature trail that winds through the forest when it OPENS IN LATE JUNE!
 When you first get here, you can watch the chickens in the pasture then enjoy the wildlife on the trail and see how small acts of care become part of a much larger cycle.

 Thank you for the part you play in this sustainable solution.
-Your buckets are doing more than keeping food scraps out of the waste stream.
+Your filled compost buckets are doing more than keeping food scraps out of the landfill.
 They are helping build soil, feed wildlife habitat, and grow a healthier farm ecosystem.